-- Make sure that no users are conducting I/O with any filesystems or partitions on the array. - Click Disable Mixed Mode in the Array menu of the Array Configuration window. - In the warning window that appears, click Yes. - 6.
+- Click Yes in the warning window. - 6.
 Select all the disk modules for the LUN; for RAID 3, select either 5 or 9.
-See instructions at step 6 on page 51.
+See instructions at step 7 on page 50.
 In binding hot spares, you can select as many disks in as many enclosures as you like, and bind them all at the same time.